 How do Water Softeners Work?

-There are two types of water softener: salt-free conditioners and traditional salt-based softeners.
+There are two types of water filtration to address hard water: salt-free conditioners and traditional salt-based softeners.
 In this case, I’m going to be talking about salt-based softeners, as these are the units that have the potential to offer iron removal.

 Multiple water treatment benefits